ansys/pyansys-dev-guide/doc/source/content-writing/content-how-tos/create-PR.rst

 For more information on this Git command, see :ref:`git_clean`.

-When you next run ``pre-commit``, the code style tools configured for your PyAnsy project must be initialized once again.
+When you next run ``pre-commit``, the code style tools configured for your PyAnsys project must be initialized once again.
 For more information, see :ref:`run_precommit`.

 Before you can run Vale again locally, you must download the latest rules for the